andrasq/node-qmock/Readme.md

 mockTimers was called, call `clock.uninstall()`.

 This function can be called any number of times, each call replaces the previous timers calls in effect with a new set.
+Note that any pending immediates and timeouts in the system timers will still trigger, but with follow-up timeouts queued into the mock.

 Returns a `clock` with a method `tick( [n] )` that advances time by `n` milliseconds (default 1).
 Immediates and timeouts are run as they come due, immediates before timeouts.
 0 milliseconds runs only the immediates.

+`Clock` also has a few properties of interest, `immediates` which is the array of immediate tasks that will execute on the next event loop `tick`, and `timeouts` which is a hash of array of timeouts indexed by the expiration timestamps.
+`Clock.timestamp` is the current mock timers timestamp that is advanced by `tick`.

-#### qmock.restoreTimers( )
+#### qmock.unmockTimers( )

-Restore the original nodejs `setImmediate`, `setTimeout` etc functions no matter how many times they were overridden with `mockTimers`.
+Restore the global `setImmediate`, `setTimeout` etc functions to their inital original nodejs versions.
+Can be called any time.
+Note that any pending timeouts in the active mock timers will only trigger if strobed with `clock.tick()`.

 Example: